alvinpeter9/spaceX/README.md

 3].
 GIVEN MORE TIME, WHAT WOULD I IMPROVE ON?
   I love wowing my users with my designs so i would really like to improve on it.
-  I would also like to add more funtionality to the app, i would like to consume all the endpoints in the api to create a more interactive and robots web app.
+  I would also like to add more funtionality to the app, i would like to consume all the endpoints in the api to create a more interactive and robust web app.